chris-madden/Data-API-Documentation-Project-3rd-Year/README.md

 The dataset has 17 rows and covers all public car parks in the city.
 This dataset will continue to grow as it is expanded to to cover the surrounding areas of Galway City.

 The dataset contains 12 fields which includes different grid systems for locating the car parks.
-The first 2 fields are an older coordinates system and may not be of use to you, we recommend you ignore these and choose one of the more up to date coordinate systems

 ######Contents in dataset